Housing Reviews 2014: Schapiro

 - Computers/Printers: Computer lab on the first floor with one printer.

-- Gym: Treadmills and ellipticals on first floor.
+- Gym: Treadmills and elliptical machines on first floor.

 - Wi-Fi: Yes.

-- Practice rooms with pianos in the basement.
+- Bonus: Practice rooms with pianos in the basement and a newly renovated first floor lobby.

 - Singles: Tons and tons of singles that are around 107 sq. ft.
 The 22 and 20 line of singles are about 120 sq. ft.
 Almost entirely singles on the 10th through 16th floors.